U.S. Global Leadership Coalition: Leadership

 Numerous prominent business and philanthropic leaders serve on the USGLC's Leadership Boards.
 Members have been described as “strange bedfellows” for the breadth of political backgrounds included, as well as prominent corporate and charitable personalities.

 The Coalition maintains three Advisory Councils.
 The policy council is composed of former members of Congress and Cabinet officials who advanced American global engagement during their careers.
 It includes every living former Secretary of State since Henry Kissinger, from both sides of the aisle.
 The National Security Advisory Council includes 160 retired three and four-starred generals and admirals representing all five branches of the Armed Forces who support diplomatic and development spending, alongside defense.
 The Business Advisory Council is chaired by Christopher Policinski.

-Jason Gross became Executive Director in 2016.
-Liz Schrayer remains the President & CEO.
+Jason Gross became executive director in 2016.
+Liz Schrayer remains the president and CEO.

 Mission

-The USGLC describes its mission as supporting, “a smart power approach of elevating diplomacy and development alongside defense in order to build a better, safer world.”
+The USGLC describes its mission as supporting "a smart power approach of elevating diplomacy and development alongside defense in order to build a better, safer world."
 The three key reason it identifies to support this goal are enhancing national security and fighting terrorism, building economic prosperity and developing international markets; and strengthening humanitarian values by fighting disease, reducing hunger, expanding educational opportunities and strengthening democratic institutions globally.
 These goals are achieved through a combination of advocacy and education efforts.

-Political Campaign
+Political campaign

-During the 2008 U.S. presidential election, the USGLC ran a campaign entitled “Impact `08: Building a Better, Safer World” to engage with each campaign and with voters and shine the spotlight on the International Affairs Budget.
-Impact 08 held events throughout the country (particularly in Iowa, New Hampshire, Ohio, and other battlegrounds) that brought together each state’s most prominent political, business, and community leaders to discuss specifically how federal diplomacy and development programs abroad benefited their local economy.
+During the 2008 U.S. presidential election, the USGLC ran a campaign entitled "Impact '08: Building a Better, Safer World" to engage with each campaign and with voters and shine the spotlight on the International Affairs Budget.
+Impact 08 held events throughout the country (particularly in Iowa, New Hampshire, Ohio, and other battlegrounds) that brought together each state's most prominent political, business, and community leaders to discuss specifically how federal diplomacy and development programs abroad benefited their local economy.

 Since 2008, the USGLC leadership also met with senior figures on every candidate’s campaign pressing them to provide a more detailed plan on foreign policy and the role of development and serving as a resource for campaigns’ questions regarding the International Affairs Budget.
 The Coalition also hosted a series on “Salon Dinners” during the election with policy and journalist elites to discuss the role of diplomacy and development in the forthcoming presidency.
 Attendees included Colin Powell, Bill Gates and Tom Daschle.

 Putting Smart Power to Work

-After the 2008 Election, the U.S. Global Leadership Coalition launched "Putting Smart Power to Work," an initiative to work at both the grassroots level and directly with members of Congress in prioritizing and expanding the International Affairs Budget during the Obama administration.
-The Coalition has continued to expand its grassroots network to develop a stronger voice amongst politicians’ constituents and meets frequently with members of Congress and the Obama administration.
+After the 2008 election, the U.S. Global Leadership Coalition launched "Putting Smart Power to Work," an initiative to work at both the grassroots level and directly with members of Congress in prioritizing and expanding the international affairs budget during the Obama administration.
+The coalition has continued to expand its grassroots network to develop a stronger voice amongst politicians' constituents and meets frequently with members of Congress and the Obama administration.

-As part of "Putting Smart Power to Work," the USGLC announced that it is partnering with numerous veterans groups under the banner of "Veterans for Smart Power" to encourage veterans to voice their support for civilian programs that complement the military's efforts abroad.
+As part of "Putting Smart Power to Work," the USGLC announced that it was partnering with numerous veterans groups under the banner of "Veterans for Smart Power" to encourage veterans to voice their support for civilian programs that complement the military's efforts abroad.